jimeelicious/crclCalculator/README.md

 6. Follow the instructions to install.
 This may take a while.
 ![Ubuntu install](img/ubuntuinstall.png)
 - When complete, create an account.
 This can be the same or different as your Windows log-in.
+- Note that when entering the password, your input will not be displayed, even though you are typing.
+Don't worry this is normal as the system hides your input for security.

 7. Then, copy and paste this command and hit enter.
 ```